raphaeldeimel/phastapromep/README.md

 ## Tell git to update subgits automatically
-You probably want to switch on automatic subgit-pulling for the phastapromp git:
+You probably want to switch on automatic subgit-pulling for the phastapromep git:

     git config --local submodule.recurse true